STIs Information Center

 Who can I talk to if I think I have an STI or want to learn more about prevention?

 - It is important to talk to your doctor to help diagnose you and to discuss treatment options.
-This service is available in ASU Student Health Service.
+This service is available at M.S.
+Shook Student Health Service.
 An appointment is recommended as acute care and injury problems have priority with work-in appointments.
 Most STIs are not considered acute care.
 A fee for this service is possible.
-As a courtesy to you we will do 1 free gonorrhea and chlamydia test per academic year.
+As a courtesy to you we will do one free gonorrhea and chlamydia test per academic year.
+There are small charges for other tests.

 - If you are a teenager, it's best to talk to a parent.
 If you don't feel like you can, try talking to a teacher, school nurse, family doctor, clergy, or other responsible adult.